dpryan79/MethylDackel/README.md

 This will calculate per-base CpG metrics and output them to `alignments_CpG.bedGraph`, which is a standard bedGraph file with column 4 being the number of reads/read pairs with evidence for a methylated C at a given position and column 5 the equivalent for an unmethylated C. An alternate output filename prefix can be specified with the `-o some_new_prefix` option.

-By default, PileOMeth will only calculate CpG metrics, but CHG and CHH metrics are supported as well (see the --CHH and --CHG options).
-If you would like to ignore CpG, metrics, simply specify --noCpG.
+By default, PileOMeth will only calculate metrics for Cytosines in a CpG context, but metrics for those in CHG and CHH contexts are supported as well (see the --CHH and --CHG options).
+If you would like to ignore Cytosines in CpGs, simply specify --noCpG.
 Each type of metric is output to a different file.
+For per-CpG and/or per-CHG rather than per-Cytosine metrics, see "Per-CpG/CHG metrics", below.

 PileOMeth can filter reads and bases according to MAPQ and Phred score, respectively.
 The default minimums are MAPQ >= 10 and Phred >= 5, though these can be changed with the -q and -p options.
 PileOMeth can also account for methylation bias (described below) with the `--OT`, `--OB`, `--CTOT`, and `--CTOB` options.